Easy Chicken Meatballs are a delicious and lighter option for those days when you’re craving an alternative to the classic Italian beef meatball.

 4. To a large bowl add the ground chicken, Parmesan, basil, cooled onion pancetta mix, salt and pepper.
 Mix with your hands until all the ingredients are combined, don't over mix.

-5. Scoop 1 tablespoon of the meat into your hand and roll into a ball, place on a baking sheet.
+5. Lightly wet your hands (so they don't stick).
+Scoop 2 tablespoons of the meat into your hand and roll into a ball, place on a baking sheet.
 Repeat until all the meat is used (see note for freezing from this point).

 6. Bake the meatballs for 25 minutes or until browned.
 Do not overcook.